Borneo [Malaysia and Indonesia] - July 2009

-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here PetitesBullesdAilleurs.fr
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-These are the exceptional diving sites of these distant archipelagos that attract me.
+It is the exceptional diving sites of these distant archipelagos that attract me.
 And the beauty of the islands.

-I already dived in 2006 Perhentian and Sipadan, easy access and tourist destinations.
+I have already dived in 2006 Perhentian and Sipadan, easy access and tourist destinations.
 On the other hand, Derawan will be a discovery, a little more off the beaten track.

 Crossing the border between Malaysia and Indonesia in Borneo

-Option # 1: via Berau
+Option 1: via Berau

-Option n ° 2: Speedboat crossing
+Option 2: speed-boat crossing

-Duration of the crossing: about 4 hours.
-But there, we must "charter" a speed boat for the tidy sum of...
-4.000.000Rp is in the 400USD!
-Other travelers tell me about a more reasonable rate of 1,000,000Rp only.
+- Duration of the crossing: about 4 hours.
+But there, you have to "charter" a speed-boat for a hefty sum of...
+4.000.000Rp or about 400USD!
+Other travelers tell me about a more reasonable price of only 1.000.000Rp.

 - Conclusion: I will meet there.
 If the price is too exorbitant, and unless I find a group of ten Japanese willing to board on the same day and share the cost with me, I should rather choose the first option.